 Her work often focuses on the inner voice, a form of mark making on the soul.
 It worries, criticizes, complains, and at times even screams to get our attention.
 The repetitive messaging of our inner voice is relentless and can begin to define us over time.
 Like graffiti, much of who we are is buried under superficial layers we deem good enough to show others.
 Within the many layers of glass, Felicia is revealing the collective marks on our soul that together make up the one authentic self, flaws and all.

-Felicia's work has been on display throughout the greater Sacramento and surrounding areas including at Arthouse on R (Studio 10), Puleo Gentry Gallery, Red Dot Gallery, Gallery 1075 in West Sacramento, Blue Line Gallery in Roseville, and the future home of the Natomas Garden and Arts Center and Gallery.
+Felicia's work has been on display throughout the greater Sacramento and surrounding areas including at Arthouse on R (Studio 10), Puleo Gentry Gallery, Red Dot Gallery, Gallery 1075 in West Sacramento, Blue Line Gallery in Roseville, the Just For Fun Art Gallery in Natomas, and at the future home of the Natomas Garden and Arts Center and Gallery.
 She's also been a part of various art shows for Second Friday (Davis) and Second Saturday (Sacramento), and as part of the Sacramento Arts Festival (at the Sacramento Convention Center).
 Her work has been featured in Sacramento Talent Magazine, heART Journal Magazine, The Social Publication for Natomas, and N Magazine (cover artist).
 She has been commissioned by private collectors and organizations worldwide.

 Felicia has worked with organizations such as UC Davis Extension, Red Rover (event held at the Adamson Art Gallery), The Yoga Seed Collective, PSI Makers, and more.
 She has been hired to facilitate art instruction for many private events, both in-person and virtually.
-She is the founding member of the Artists of Toastmasters club, three online art groups (for kiln formed glass, mixed media, and most recently the Second Saturday in Natomas FB Group), and is the organizer of 'Second Saturday in Natomas' art shows at Just for Fun Art.
+She is the founding member of the Artists of Toastmasters, three online groups (for kiln formed glass, mixed media, and the Second Saturday in Natomas FB Group), and is the volunteer organizer of 'Second Saturday in Natomas.'

 Felicia has also collaborated with and/or donated her time